 As a provider of Higher Education, NTU is externally regulated on teaching and quality standards.
-The Office for Students’ oversees the Teaching Excellence and Student Outcomes Framework (TEF) and the Quality Assurance Agency, act as the designated body for quality and standards for Higher Education in England.
-We also work in partnership with several Professional Service and Regulatory Bodies (PSRBs) to provide relevant courses.
-The PSRBs Register can be found here.
+Here you will find NTU's Degree Outcomes Statement as prescribed by the UKSCQA.
+The Office for Students oversees the Teaching Excellence and Student Outcomes Framework (TEF) and the Quality Assurance Agency, act as the designated body for quality and standards for Higher Education in England.
+We work with Professional Service and Regulatory Bodies (PSRBs) and its register can be found here.

 Teaching Excellence Framework